Caring Colorado DUI Lawyers Fighting for You

 Drivers under the age of 21 will be cited for under Colorado's underage drinking and driving law if a breath test shows a BAC of .02% or higher.

-Once you are placed under arrest, you may not legally refuse a chemical test without consequences.
+Once an officer determines that there is probable cause that you have been driving under the influence of alcohol or drugs, Colorado's Express Consent law applies.
+At this time, you may not legally refuse a chemical test without consequences.
 Unless the officer suspects drug use (which requires a blood test), you must be offered the choice of a Colorado DUI breath test or DUI blood test.
 If you choose a blood test, two vials of blood will be taken.
 One will be be sent by the police for testing by the Colorado Bureau of Investigation.
 The other will be retained and can, at your expense, be re-tested by an independent laboratory of your choosing.

-At the time of your arrest, the police will take your Colorado driver's license to mail to the DMV.
-If you were arrested on misdemeanor charges, you will usually be released as soon as you are processed.
+If your breath test showed a BAC of .08% or over, or if you refused to take the test, the police will take your Colorado driver's license to mail to the DMV.
+If you were arrested on misdemeanor DUI or DWAI charges, you may be released to a friend or family member or taken to a detox facility after you are processed.
+However, it is completely within the officer's discretion whether or not to release you or book you into jail.
 Upon your release, the police will give you a citation to appear in court.
 Unless you are subject to automatic suspension of your driver's license (for instance, because you refused to take a chemical test), you may also be given a temporary license allowing you to drive until your DMV hearing (if you choose to have one).

 If you were arrested for a felony, you may have to post bail before you can be released.
-In Colorado, bail in DUI cases usually takes the form of a “personal recognizance bond.”
-A personal recognizance bond is simply a legally enforceable promise to appear in court as set forth on your citation.
+In Colorado, bail in DUI cases can take the form of cash bond, a “personal recognizance bond,” or be posted by a professional surety.
+A personal recognizance bond is simply a legally enforceable promise to appear in court as set forth on your citation without you or your family having to put up any money first.
 Our Colorado DUI lawyers can guide you through the Colorado bail process, if needed.

 The Colorado DMV Hearing

-If your BAC comes back at 0.08 or above, or if you refused to take a chemical test, the Colorado Division of Motor Vehicles will offer to initiate a civil administrative hearing.
+If your BAC comes back at 0.08 or above, or if you refused to take a chemical test, the Colorado Division of Motor Vehicles will initiate a civil administrative hearing.
 You have just 7 days to request a hearing from the DMV.
-You must request this hearing in writing at a DMV office
+You must request this hearing in person and in writing at a DMV office

-If you do not request a hearing within 7 days (or you do not show up for your hearing), your license will automatically be suspended.
+If you do not request a hearing within 7 days (or you do not show up for your hearing), your license will automatically be suspended -- but if you have hired an attorney, the attorney can appear on your behalf.
 The suspension will last for 9 months if it is your first conviction, or one year if it is your first chemical test refusal.
 Subsequent convictions and/or refusals are subject to longer suspensions.

 We recommend that, if offered a choice, you choose an in-person hearing and not a telephone hearing.
 It is far more difficult for your attorney to argue your case successfully over the phone.

-However, there may be times when it is in your interest not to have the officer testify.
+However, there may be times when it is in your interest to have the officer testify so that we can cross-examine the officer and present evidence that contradicts his or her account..
 This is just one of the reasons why retaining an experienced Colorado DUI lawyer before your DMV hearing is so important.
 Your DUI attorney can recommend the best course of action for your particular situation.

 DUI Court Proceedings